Skip to content

 How many history questions do I need for a trivia night?

 A solid trivia night needs 30 to 50 questions split across 4 to 6 rounds.
 Mix easy ancient history with hard modern history to keep every team engaged.
-LearnClash generates fresh history trivia at every difficulty level, perfect for building custom rounds.
+The 43 questions on this page divide cleanly into four era rounds, and LearnClash can generate fresh history trivia at every difficulty if you need more.

 Is there a history trivia app with ranked matchmaking?

-LearnClash uses an ELO rating system with 8 tiers from Iron to Phoenix.
-You get matched against players near your skill level on any topic including world history and American history.
-Spaced repetition helps you remember dates, events, and figures long after the quiz ends.
+LearnClash shows an ELO-style rating computed with Glicko-2 under the hood, across 8 leagues from Iron to Phoenix.
+You get matched against players near your skill level on any topic, including world history and American history, and spaced repetition brings back the dates, events, and figures you miss until they stick.

 What history categories work best for pub quiz rounds?